Background Modeling for Double Higgs Boson Production: Density Ratios and Optimal Transport: Simulation Study

 In order to provide a quantitative comparison of these methods, we develop a heuristic two-sample test for testing equality between the distribution of the fitted background models and of the true upsampled $4b$ data.
-Specifically, we form a proxy for a two-sample test by training classifiers to discriminate each of the background estimates from the upsampled $4b$ data.
-Intuitively, if a background estimate is accurate, then a classifier should not be able to tell it apart from the true data.
-For each classifier, we record the area under the receiver operating characteristic curve (AUC; \cite{hanley1982}), and any deviation of this quantity from .5 is an indication of mismodeling.
-We again choose our classifiers to be residual neural networks with the architecture described in Section~\ref{sec:classifier_description}.
-Although this choice is inherently favourable to the FvT method, and to some extent the OT-FvT method, we use it because it also coincides with the SvB classifier architecture, and will thus be most powerful at detecting mismodeling in the features which are relevant for the final signal analysis.
+Specifically, we form a proxy for a two-sample test by training classifiers to discriminate each of the background estimates from the upsampled $4b$ data {(similar approaches have previously been used in the high energy physics literature by \cite{krause2023,krause2023a}).} For each classifier, we record the area under the receiver operating characteristic curve (AUC; \cite{hanley1982}), and any deviation of this quantity from .5 is an indication of mismodeling.
+We again choose our classifiers to be residual neural networks with the architecture described in Appendix~\ref*{app:classifier_description}.
+Although this choice is inherently favourable to the FvT method, and to some extent the OT-FvT method, we use it because it coincides with the SvB classifier architecture, and will thus be most powerful at detecting mismodeling in the features which are relevant for the final signal analysis. { Another caveat with the use of the AUC as a performance metric is the fact that it quantifies the overall quality of the background estimates over the whole Signal Region, and might hence not be sensitive to local deviations in the most signal-rich part of the Signal Region.
+For this reason, it is necessary to also look at the quality of the estimates in terms of metrics that are localized to the most signal-rich part of the phase space, as is done in Figure~\ref{fig:sim_SvB_log} (left) for the di-Higgs signal.
+If the background estimates are to be used with any other alternative signal model, similar checks would need to be done with metrics localized for those signals. }